The Key Smartcard

 Can I buy a ticket for The Key Smartcard on the train?

 No, you must buy a ticket for your Key Smartcard and collect it before you get on the train.
+Buy tickets online or at any of our ticket machines outside the London area.

 Can I buy tickets for The Key from any other train operators or London Underground stations?